 How will the University evaluate or use two or more sets of SAT/ACT scores?

 The better of the sub-scores will be used to evaluate the applicant.
-Only SAT scores from March 2016 and beyond are accepted for review.

 What are the transfer admission requirements?